Call for Presentation Proposals

 - Exploration of career opportunities within family medicine: eg, direct primary care, academic, private practice

-- Faculty development topics:g., curriculum development, giving feedback, teaching in the clinical setting, leadership development, conflict management, project management, educational scholarship/research, mentoring, promotion, struggling learners and remediation
+- Faculty development topics: eg., curriculum development, giving feedback, teaching in the clinical setting, leadership development, conflict management, project management, educational scholarship/research, mentoring, promotion, struggling learners and remediation

-- Teaching clinical topics: eg, impact of climate change, trauma-informed care, behavioral health, addiction/MAT, gender affirming care, reproductive health, lifestyle medicine, POCUS, chronic disease management, disease prevention, population health, quality improvement
+- Teaching clinical topics: eg., impact of climate change, trauma-informed care, behavioral health, addiction/MAT, community-based hormonal therapy, reproductive health, lifestyle medicine, POCUS, chronic disease management, disease prevention, population health, quality improvement

 Session Categories